SECURITIES AND EXCHANGE COMMISSION

 •developing and recommending to our board of directors corporate governance principles; and

-•overseeing an annual evaluation of our board of directors.
+•overseeing an annual evaluation of our board of directors and its committees; and

 The processes and procedures followed by our nominating and corporate governance committee in identifying and evaluating director candidates are described below under the heading “Director Nomination Process.”

-The following summarizes the terms of our non-employee director program, as most recently amended in 2012.
+The following summarizes the terms of our non-employee director compensation program for 2021.